PASSAGE – Low Carbon Economy in Maritime Regions

 - Entrepreneurship and Social Innovations

 This four-year project is being implemented during 2016–2020.
-The final two years will be used for a thorough sharing of results.
+The final two years will be used for a thorough sharing of results where collaboration between the Uusimaa and Harju regions is deepened in the field of carbon neutrality and project's policy recommendations taken forward.

 Five strait regions and 11 partners take part in the project.
 Apart from Finland and Estonia, the partners come from Denmark, Great Britain, France, Italy, Greece and Albania.
 The lead partner is the Pas-de-Clais County Council from France.